printable version of this policy

 between the travel site destination and the traveler’s Official Headquarters or

-traveled to Columbia for the business meeting, then returned home to Macon, the
+for the business meeting, then returned home to Macon,

-mileage back would be reimbursable from Columbia to Macon.
+The mileage back would be reimbursable from Columbia

 Commuting expense is the cost of one round trip between the

-Example: A traveler lives in and is stationed in St.
+A traveler lives in and is stationed in St. Louis

 University employees may apply for the UMB Business Travel

-Individual cardholders are liable for charges to their cards.
-Contact the
+cardholders are liable for charges to their cards.

 Commercial flights are to be by coach, tourist or

-should be secured to find the most economical price.
+St. Louis airports should be secured to find the most

-discount airfare or customary standard (coach or equivalent) airfare are not
+commercial discount airfare or customary standard (coach or equivalent) airfare

 Reimbursing for use of aircraft owned or operated by the